Akureyri to Siglufjörður

 The first settlement here was established in the late 1800s.
 192 people lived here in 1910.
 That grew to 336 in 1920, 559 in 1930, 736 in 1940, and 947 in 1950.
 The population continued to grow slowly after the herring fishing collapsed.
 By 1989, 1,191 people lived here.

-The population of Ólafsfjörður shrank to about 785 by 2019.
+But then the population of Ólafsfjörður shrank to about 785 by 2019.

 Several fishing trawlers are still based here.